atulvarshneya/quantum-computing/README.md

 # quantum-computing

-A functionally complete simulator for Universal Quantum Computer in Python.
-Have tried upto 11 qubits on an old laptop (1 core, 1GB RAM).
+A functionally complete Universal Quantum Computer in Python.

-Comprises of two parts - qsim the Quantum Simulator, and qckt - to implement quantum computing programs using Quantum Circuits with qsim as a backed to execute the quantum circuits
+Comprises of two parts - qsim the Quantum Simulator, and qckt - to implement quantum computing programs using Quantum Circuits with qsim as a backed engine to execute the quantum circuits

 INSTALLING
 -------------------